Technical security overview

 - Configuration data needed for the brokering and monitoring of the customer’s applications – data is scoped by customer when persisted.

 - TOTP seeds for each user device – TOTP seeds are scoped by customer, user, and device.

 Audit and Change Control

-Citrix Gateway service does not currently make auditing and change control logs available to customers at the present time.
-Logs are available to Citrix which can be used to audit end-user and administrator activity.
+Currently Citrix Gateway service does not make auditing and change control logs available to customers.
+Logs are available to Citrix which can be used to audit activities of end-user and administrator.

 The service handles two types of credentials:

-- User Credentials: End-user credentials (passwords and authentication tokens) may be made available to Citrix Gateway service to perform:
+- User credentials: End-user credentials (passwords and authentication tokens) may be made available to Citrix Gateway service to perform the following:

-- Access control - The service uses the user’s identity to determine access to SaaS and Web applications and other resources.
+- Access control - The service uses the user’s identity to determine access to SaaS and Enterprise web applications and other resources.

 - Single sign-on - The service may have access to the user’s password in order to complete the SSO function to internal web applications using HTTP Basic, NTLM or forms-based authentication.
-The password is encrypted by TLS unless specifically configured by the customer to use HTTP, in which case the password may be used ‘in plaintext’ (HTTP Basic authentication) within the customers network.
+The encryption protocol used for password is TLS unless you specifically configure HTTP Basic authentication.

 - Administrator credentials: Administrators authenticate against Citrix Cloud.
 This generates a one-time signed JSON Web Token (JWT) which gives the administrator access to the management consoles in Citrix Cloud.